thirukkural2022/obedparla.com/content/posts/2015-05-08-why-everything-is-a-lie.md

 ---
-title: "Why everything is a lie."
-author: "Obed Marquez Parlapiano"
+title : "Why everything is a lie." author : "Obed Marquez Parlapiano" date : "2015-05-08" categories :
-date: "2015-05-08"
-categories: "philosophy"
-tags:
+ - philosophy
+tags : ""
-cover: "../images/perception.jpg"
+cover : "../images/perception.jpg"
 ---

 Everything they have taught you is a lie.